 While cleaning my bathroom a few weeks ago I noticed I’ve accumulated a number of half-empty (or half full, depending on your outlook on life) products.
 I found myself hoarding some of these products for special occasions.
 While other products, I completely forgot about, and as a result, sat in the medicine cabinet collecting dust.
-Over the last few weeks, I’ve made a point to use up these items and share my thoughts on how I liked them.
+Over the last few weeks, I’ve made a point to use up these items.
+Now at the end of September, I would like to share my thoughts on how I liked them.

 I never really believed there was a difference in the shampoo you buy at the grocery store versus the shampoo sold at a salon.
 This Redkin shampoo has proven me wrong.
 This shampoo has kept my color from fading while leaving my hair feeling extremely clean and voluminous.
 Admittedly, I would use this shampoo for special occasions.
 I’ve come to the conclusion, if I’m going to spend time and money on coloring my hair, I should maintain it with a quality shampoo.